 7. sausage

-Certain words make animals tasty - and obscure the cruel background for meat eaters.
+Certain words make animals delicious - and obscure the cruel background for meat eaters.
 The word "sausage" is definitely one of them and increases the distance to the origin of the "food", which actually only consists of chopped up and mixed together body parts of animals.

 8. bacon